Collaborative Graduate Specialization

 Doctoral students who completed the Collaborative Specialization in Transitional Justice and Post-Conflict Reconstruction as Master’s students may apply to join the program again as doctoral students.
 There are separate guidelines for these students.

-In order to apply for admission to the program, please complete the Application form and the SGPS Admission form:
+In order to apply for admission to the program, please complete the Application form and the SGPS Admission form and return them to TJ Graduate Chair Scott Schaffer at scott.schaffer@uwo.ca:

 Course Requirements